Autodesk-Forge/forge-tutorial-postman/ModelDerivative_06/instructions/task-2.md

 1. Download the file *Stapler.zip* from the [*tutorial_data* folder of this tutorial](../tutorial_data).

-2. Set the Postman environment variable `ossSourceFileObjectKey` to `Stapler.zip`, which you will use as the Object Key for the file you downloaded in the previous step.
+2. Set the Postman environment variable `ossSourceFileObjectKey` to `Stapler.zip`, which you use as the Object Key for the file you downloaded in the previous step.

    1. Click the **Environment quick look** icon (the eye icon) on the upper right corner of Postman.